rebelsky/csc207c/_eboards/eboard11.md

 * It looks like many of you struggled with the fractional calculator homework (aka MP3).
 I'd like to know a bit about what issues were throwing you off.
+* Also: Why did no one attend the mentor session if you were having difficulty?
 * Congrats to football for its victory at Beloit!

 ### Upcoming Token activities